A uniform metrical theorem in multiplicative Diophantine approximation: Introduction

 The next natural question involves the distribution of the set of solutions

-and Wang and Yu \cite{WY} derived an explicit asymptotic formula for the cardinality $|M(x) \cap [1,T]|$ as $T\to\infty$.
-Inhomogeneous version of these problems were studied by Chow and Technau \cite{CT1,CT2}.
+Wang and Yu \cite{WY} derived an explicit asymptotic formula for the cardinality $|M(\ul{x}) \cap [1,T)|$ as $T\to\infty$.
+Inhomogeneous versions of these problems were also studied by Chow and Technau \cite{CT1,CT2}.
 The above results are usually described as \emph{asymptotic} Diophantine problems.